 3. Muker To Crackpot Circular

-A great summer walk due to its Wildflowers in bloom, Muker to Crackpot Hall is perfect for those that love a meadow carpeted with a flurry of colour.
+This is one of the great summer Yorkshire Dales walks due to its Wildflowers in bloom, Muker to Crackpot Hall is perfect for those who love a meadow carpeted with a flurry of colour.
+All before they’re cut in late July/ August time.
+Even then the hike is still heavenly.

 The meadows have such a nostalgic feel for us.
-The golden-yellow colours have a feel of summer that just hits us every time we visit.
+The golden-yellow colours give off a feeling of summer that just hits us every time we visit.

 4. Aysgarth Falls

-Found along the River Ure, near Leyburn, the trio of small waterfalls is one of the most popular Yorkshire Dales circular walks – ad with good reason.
+Found along the River Ure, near Leyburn, the trio of small waterfalls is one of the most popular Yorkshire Dales circular walks – and with good reason.
+You can park at the Aysgarth Falls visitor centre, which has great facilities including a cafe serving delicious ice creams.

 5. Hull Pot Walk